 Small toy-like systems – They can be called a portable ultrasound machine.
-Sonic Soak is a good example of this category of ultrasonic cleaner.
-They are light duty cleaning machine that features simple generators and small transducers.
+Sonic Soak is a good example of this category of ultrasonic cleaners.
+They are light-duty cleaning machine that features simple generators and small transducers.
 This category is used for washing and cleaning jewelry, baby toys, clothes, and food items such as veggies, fruits, meats, and much more.

 6. Cleaning Solutions